-This Project is currently in the early conceptual stage.
-Thus, the anticipated costs have yet to be determined and will be reported in GSP Annual Reports and Five-Year Assessment Reports when known.
-However, high-level initial estimates are on the order of \$17,780,000 - \$25,000,000 of new conveyance infrastructure.
-The majority of costs are anticipated to be borne by the NDE participants, however, STRGBA GSA member agencies may identify funding sources to cover Project costs as part of Project development.
+This Project is currently in Costs related to the early conceptual stage.
+Thus, the anticipated costs have yet to be determined new turnout construction, CEQA process, and will be reported in GSP Annual Reports and Five-Year Assessment Reports when known.
+However, high-level initial estimates are on the order of \$17,780,000 - \$25,000,000 of new conveyance private irrigation infrastructure.
+The majority of costs are anticipated to be for the 10-Year Program have been borne by the NDE program participants, however, STRGBA GSA member agencies may identify funding sources to cover Project costs as part of Project development.
 These may include grants (e.g., Prop 1, Prop 68, NRCS, others), fees, and loans.
-The participating NDE landowners will ultimately be responsible for the cost of new private conveyance infrastructure and the volumetric rate of OID surface water deliveries.
+The .